-Asbestos materials have been widely used in every branch of the military.
-Exposure to asbestos was extremely common in the military until the late 1970s.
-While the Navy has the most cases of mesothelioma, veterans of any branch may be at risk.
+Asbestos had a role during the 20th century in every branch of the military.
+Exposure to asbestos was extremely common until the late 1970s.

 Secondary Exposure Risks

-Veterans serving in construction and labor occupations weren’t the only veterans at risk of asbestos exposure.
-Other personnel (doctors, secretaries, etc.) may have had secondary exposure to asbestos or direct exposure if serving on a ship.
+Veterans serving in construction and labor occupations weren’t the only people at risk of asbestos exposure.
+Other personnel (doctors, secretaries, etc.) had secondary exposure or direct exposure if serving on a ship.

 All Veterans Have Risk of Asbestos Exposure

-Exposure was unavoidable for these men and women who put themselves in harm’s way.
-The latency period for mesothelioma is 20-50 years.
-Because of this, a majority of these service members are being diagnosed now.
+Exposure was unavoidable for these brave men and women who put our safety and comfort before their own.
+The latency period for mesothelioma is 20-50 years, meaning a majority of these service members are being diagnosed now.

-One of the most significant risks for ships at sea is that of fire.
-Because of its incredible fire resistance, asbestos was present in every corner of ships from that era.
-The U.S. Government even mandated the use of asbestos materials in certain military applications because it proved to be an easy solution to fireproofing and insulation issues on naval vessels.
+Catching fire is one of the most significant risks for ships at sea, and asbestos can resist fire and protect pipes, wires and other items around it.
+The U.S. government even mandated the use of asbestos materials in certain military applications because it proved to be an easy solution to fireproofing and insulation issues on naval vessels.

 - Escort patrol craft